ir-nlp-csui/kethu/README.md

 We revised and converted an Indonesian constituency treebank created by [Dinakaramani et al (2015)](https://github.com/famrashel/idn-treebank) from Universitas Indonesia to the Penn Treebank format, a de-facto standard in creating the constituency treebank.

 ## Kethu 2.0
-Last update: October 8th 2020
+Last updated: October 8th 2020

-### Changes
+### Changelog
-* revising the POS tag and annotations for compound words
+* revised the POS tag and annotations for compound words
-* revising the tokenization, POS tagging ans syntactic annotation for predicate nominalization
+* revissed the tokenization, POS tagging ans syntactic annotation for predicate nominalization cases
-* revising the noun phrases containing numerical expression
+* revised the noun phrases containing numerical expression (especially QP)
-* changed the POS tag for 'Rp' and the similar token from SYM to NN
+* changed the POS tag for 'Rp' and the similar tokens from SYM to NN

 ### Contributors
 * Ika Alfina and Jessica Naraiswari Arwidarasti

 ## Kethu 1.0
-Last update: September 2019
+Last updated: September 2019

-### Changes
+### Changelog
 * revising the bracketing format to PTB format
 * revising the POS tag set
 * resolving missing punctuations, typo, incorrect reported speech annotation, etc.